EmekaIke/assignment2/README.md

-this is the second assignment from stackademic on using on semantic html to structure a page.
+this is the second assignment from stackademic on using semantic html to structure a page.